rishabhaalingil/Coffee-Shop-sales/README.md

 - The average sale per day is $2.7K.
 - There is a noticeable dip in sales around the middle of the month and some peaks towards the end of the month.
 ### Sales by Weekday/Weekend:
-- Weekday sales: $43K (57% of total sales).
+- Weekday sales: $22K (29.08% of total sales).
-- Weekend sales: $33K (43% of total sales).
+- Weekend sales: $54K (70.9% of total sales).
 ### Sales by Product Type:
-- Top-performing categories include Espresso (2.1K units), Brewed Coffee (2.1K units), and Hot Chocolate (1.9K units).
+- Top-performing categories include Barista Espresso (2.7K units), Brewed Chai Tea (2.853K units), and Hot Chocolate (1.9K units).
-- There is a significant drop in the sales of some categories like Black Tea (-7.3%).
 ### Sales by Product Category:
 - The categories with the highest sales are Coffee ($29.27K), Tea ($21.73K), and Bakery ($9.04K).
 ### Sales by Store Location:
-- The highest sales are from the Main Street location ($29.5K, 2.1K units), followed by the Broadway location ($27.8K, 1.9K units), and the Astoria location ($18.7K, 1.3K units).
+- The highest sales are from Hell's Kitchen ($25.72K), followed by the Lower Manhattan location ($25.32K), and the Astoria location ($25.11K).
 ### Sales by Days/Hours
 - The busiest hours are between 8 AM and 10 AM, with a peak at around 9 AM.
 - Sales are relatively steady throughout the week with slight variations.
 ## Here are the important key performance indicators (KPIs) in detail(March 2023):
 - Total Sales: $99K, which has seen a massive growth of 29.8% compared to the month of february
-- Total Orders: 21,229 orders and increase of 4.9K orders comparde to last month
+- Total Orders: 21,229 orders and increase of 4.9K orders compared to last month
 - Total Quantity Sold: 30,406 items up by a massive 29.1 %
-- ### Sales Trends:
+### Sales Trends:
 - The average sale per day is $3.2K.
 - The sales per month is almost more than the average during the middle of the month but there is a significant drop at the initial and final stages of the month.
 ### Sales by Weekday/Weekend: